About

 Bashi Levine, LPC, ACT

-A graduate of Grand Canyon University, certified in CBT from the Academy of Cognitive Therapy, and an Approved Clinical Supervisor (ACS) by The Center for Credentialing and Education, Bashi Levine uses evidence-based CBT and DBT practices in the treatment of social, behavioral, and emotional problems in children, teens, and adults.
-Bashi develops comprehensive treatment plans for each client to address various mood, anxiety, and personality disorders.
-Bashi specializes in the treatment of anxiety disorders that include OCD, phobias, and panic disorder.
-Additionally, she facilitates DBT skills training groups for women and adolescents as well as skill-based parenting groups for mothers of anxious children.
+A graduate of Grand Canyon University, certified in CBT from the Academy of Cognitive Therapy, and an Approved Clinical Supervisor (ACS), Bashi uses evidence-based CBT and DBT practices in the treatment of children, teens, and adults.
+She specializes in anxiety disorders including OCD, phobias, and panic disorder, and facilitates DBT skills training groups for women and adolescents as well as skill-based parenting groups for mothers of anxious children.

 Chani Neumann, LSW